For information about the pre-seminary program, contact Jason Mahn, assistant professor of religion, 309-794-7324.

 As church-related but non-sectarian college, Augustana has a long and rich history of preparing students for entrance into seminaries and divinity schools to pursue careers in ordained ministry and other church leadership.
 The new pre-seminary program of study program will continue this tradition by assisting students in choosing relevant courses in order to develop the skills recommended by a wide range of denominational and non-denominational M.Div. and M.A. programs.

 About the program:

 This pre-seminary program formalizes and better organizes the advising and training that the religion department and others at Augustana have always offered to seminary-bound students.
-The pre-seminary advisor, Professor Jason Mahn, coordinates with the co-curricular efforts of the Center for Vocational Reflection (which sponsors seminary exploration trips) and with Campus Ministries (which frequently provides church leadership opportunities to pre-seminary students).
+The pre-seminary advisor, Professor Jason Mahn, coordinates with the co-curricular efforts of the CORE offices (which sponsor seminary exploration trips) and with Campus Ministries (which frequently provides church leadership opportunities to pre-seminary students).
 He also communicates with prospective students, parents, and congregational leaders about opportunities for students who are interested in careers in church leadership.

 The program of study was designed with input from pastors from around the United States, deans and faculty from various mainline seminaries, and graduates who entered seminary after leaving Augustana.
 What it means to be a minister of the church can differ greatly depending on context.
 For example, someone committed to justice among the urban poor ministers differently than someone serving a suburban church or a small rural community.
 Or again: someone working with the elderly has different skills and commitments than those working with children or youth.
 And yet, current ministers and seminary professors agree that the best place to start for all forms of ministry is with a broad liberal arts education, especially one that trains students to recognize what Frederick Buechner called the deep hunger of the world.